 34. St Martin Ludgate

-St Martin Ludgate forms part of a famous view from the East end of Fleet Street.
+St. Martin Ludgate forms part of a famous view from the East end of Fleet Street.
 There its spire stands like an elegant exclamation mark bisecting the dome of St Paul’s Cathedral.
-It is a Wren church, with one of his most noble facades.
-Inside the ceiling is tunnel vaulted in the shape of a Greek cross, accentuated by a huge brass candelabra.
+It is a Wren church with one of its most noble facades.
+Inside the ceiling is a tunnel vaulted in a Greek cross, accentuated by a vast brass candelabra.
 There is a large screen with a gallery above it that separates the body of the church from the entrance, which was designed to keep out the noise of Ludgate Hill.
-On the 17th century font there is a Greek palindrome – Niyon anomhma mh monan oyin (Cleanse my sin and not my face only).
+There is a Greek palindrome in the 17th-century font – Niyon anomhma mh monan oyin (Cleanse my sin and not my face only).